Skip to content

 bufferObject.<index> = <byteSize> <isRelative> <scaleX> <scaleY>

-SSBOs can also be defined as screen-sized (Iris 1.6.6 and later), where their size is relative to the screen dimensions.
-This is useful for storing data per-pixel.
-Fill <isRelative> with true, <scaleX> and <scaleY> then define the multipliers for the number of “pixels” in the SSBO relative to each screen dimension (i.e. 1.0 would mean the same dimension as the screen), and <byteSize> defines the number of bytes per “pixel”.
+Fill <isRelative> with true, then <scaleX> and <scaleY> define the multipliers for the number of “pixels” in the SSBO relative to each screen dimension (i.e. 1.0 would mean the same dimension as the screen), and <byteSize> defines the number of bytes per “pixel”.
 The total size of the SSBO is calculated as int(viewWidth * scaleX) * int(viewHeight * scaleY) * byteSize.

 To use an SSBO in a shader, you must define it’s layout.
 Here is an example definition of a SSBO, where bufferName can be any name: